CircuitFlyer/Climb_and_Dive/docs/Programming/Regular Programming.md

 When the desired RPM is reached:<br>
 **3 TAPS TO STOP THE MOTOR.**<br>

 **Step 4** - 4 taps to exit the programming mode and return to Standby (green).
-Any new settings you enter will automatically be saved to memory and used for subsequent flights
+Any new settings you enter will automatically be saved to memory and used for subsequent flights.